adourian/adourian/README.md

 ## 🎯 What I'm Working On

 Currently, I’m:
-- Developing models and tools to improve carbon emissions tracking as part of my internship at Emissium.
+- Working to develop ML models to replace SF6, a gas used for electrical equipment which has a very high Global Warming Potential.
 - Exploring projects that combine machine learning with biology and healthcare.

 ## 🌱 Future Goals

-I aspire to build expertise in AI applications for biotech and healthcare by working on innovative projects and collaborating with like-minded individuals.
-My long-term goal is to contribute to the development of technologies that improve health outcomes and make healthcare more efficient and personalized.
+I aspire to build expertise in AI applications for biotech or energy by working on innovative projects and collaborating with like-minded individuals.

 ### 📫 Let's Connect!